upenndigitalscholarship/monuments-research-group/about.md

 *Many of the articles presented Confederate monument controversy as only affecting Blacks and as a symbolic issue alone.
 However, the erection of these Confederate monuments was spurred by institutional racism, which affects everyone in the United States regardless of race.
 Additionally, the problem is not just the monuments’ existence but that people wanted them up in the first place and why.
 Further investigation into how language places people within this issue—or removes them from it—could shed light on why the Confederate monument controvery has been drawn out for over a century.* - Olivia Haynie

-Here's Olivia Haynie [discussing some of her main takeaways](https://www.instagram.com/p/DGLtyNgJNXQ/) from this project.
+Here's Olivia [discussing some of her main takeaways](https://www.instagram.com/p/DGLtyNgJNXQ/) from this project.

 <br style="clear:both" />